hchoi256/hchoi256/README.md

 ## Contact
 - Linkedin: https://www.linkedin.com/in/hojun-choi-2b10b11a0/

+## Notes
+I am interested in reinforcement learning - part of the field of machine learning, although much of my past experience is related to other fields in the IT industry.
+So, I'm working on a personal project in my area of interest and looking for research programs or internship opportunities.

+Thank you for your time reading my bio.
+All the best 🥇

 <!---
 EricChoii/EricChoii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.